-The Proposal: Proposition would restructure membership of the Rate Board, change the process by which rates and regulations are set for residential and commercial customers, and rules governing how future changes are made.
+The Proposal: Proposition would restructure membership of the Rate Board, change the process by which rates and regulations are set for both residential and commercial customers, and rules governing how future changes are made.
 The Rate Board members would be the General Manager of the Public Utilities Commission, the City Administrator and a Ratepayer Representative.
 The City Controller would also assume new duties as Refuse Rate Administrator.

-The Ratepayer Representative would be recommended by The Utility Reform Network (TURN) or an organization dedicated to protecting ratepayers recognized by the Board of Supervisors.
+The Ratepayer Representative would be recommended by The Utility Reform Network (TURN) or another organization recognized by the Board of Supervisors as dedicated to protecting ratepayers.
 The Mayor would appoint the Ratepayer Representative subject to the Board of Supervisors approval.